FredKalcide/CART-263/Project 3/progressREADME.md

 ## Progress notes
-Tania figured out reversing the camera image so movement in front of it is intuitive We have both independently figured out color tracking on the camera We intend to have 2 targets appear alternatively for our playtest
+Tania figured out reversing the camera image so movement in front of it is intuitive We have both independently figured out color tracking on the camera We intend to have 2 targets appear alternatively for our playtest Done, 2 targets appear alteratively when the color being searched for appears around them

 ## to dos (in no particular order)